Dinosaur Ridge is ready for visitors to safely wander and wonder, explore and experience.

 Expanded Programs – to accommodate the State’s new order and promote good public health.

 - Private Bus Tours: A 45-minute guided tour of the Ridge and admission to exhibit hall.
 Masks are required on buses (ages 3+).
 We are offering now Private Tours.
 Learn more about our bus tours.

 Audio Tour: A 2.5 mile, self-guided tour of the Ridge. | $6 per download to phone

 - Guided Walks – we’ve added two Walking Tours.
 Learn more about our walking tours.

 - We are cleaning more often and have removed touchable items from exhibits.

 Monitoring Lines & Visitors

-- We will be enforcing social distancing recommendations and limiting the number of visitors on tours and in the exhibit halls and gift shop.
+- We still recommend social distancing on tours and in the exhibit halls and gift shop.